renjie-liang/renjie-liang.github.io/_pages/about.md

 # 💡 About Me
 <span class='anchor' id='about-me'></span>

 Hi!
 I'm currently a master student from **National University of Singapore (NUS)**.
-Meanwhile, I'm a research intern of the [NExT Research Center](https://www.nextcenter.org/) in the school of computing working with Prof. Tat-Seng Chua.
+Meanwhile, I'm a research intern of the [NExT Research Center](https://www.nextcenter.org/) in the school of computing working with Prof. Tat-Seng Chua and Prof. Roger Zimmermann.
 Before that, I obtained my Bachelor in Software Engineering from the **TongJi University**, Shanghai, China in 2022.
 My research interests focuses on software engineering (neural code search) and artificial intelligence (multimodal understanding).

 # 🔥 Work Experiences
 Research Intern, School of Software Engineering, TongJi University.